 We are building new coastal defences that reduce the risk of a major flood event now and for the next 100 years.
 We also seek to enable regeneration, enhance the public realm and improve the setting of the many historic and cultural features that make our seafront so unique.Find Out More

-The current coastal defences do not offer a sufficient level of protection and are at the end of their serviceable life, leaving 8,077 homes and 704 commercial properties in Southsea at risk from coastal flooding.
-Recent failures, such as at Long Curtain Moat, have demonstrated this.
-The predicted effects of climate change will increase this risk further over the next century.Find Out More
+The current coastal defences do not offer a sufficient level of protection and are at the end of their serviceable life, leaving 10,000 homes and 704 commercial properties in Southsea at risk from coastal flooding.
+Approximately 4,000 of these properties are at risk of direct threshold inundation.Find Out More

 In 2020, the government awarded nearly £100m of funding to the Southsea Coastal Scheme.
 Funding from the Environment Agency was the final hurdle the Portsmouth City Council project had to overcome and work started on 7 September 2020.